isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2022-03-03-Response-Speech-by-Mr-Edwin-Tong-at-the-Committee-of-Supply-2022-Minlaw.md

 49. We also plan to review the monetary limit for cases to qualify under this approach – potentially expanding the approach to a larger group of cases.

 {:start="50"}
-50. The BENEFICIARY REPRESENTATIVE APPROACH will go some way towards reduce the inconvenience when making a claim for un-nominated sums, and also reduce the unclaimed monies as a result.
+50. The Beneficiary Representative approach will go some way towards reduce the inconvenience when making a claim for un-nominated sums, and also reduce the unclaimed monies as a result.

 {:start="51"}
 51. I should add however – despite refining this and making it simpler and more convenient – that to enable distributions to beneficiaries more quickly and directly, CPF members can, where possible, make their nominations ahead of time, and update it as their life circumstances change.